Nature’s art

 In this rock in Triglavski National Park, Slovenia, which was photographed in foggy weather, you may see a friendly ogre with a prominent brow.
 (Photo copyright © by Kaj Halberg)

 These rocks on the Table Mountain, Cape Town, South Africa, are shaped as the heads of two turtles.
-The birds are white-necked ravens (Corvus albicollis).
+The birds are white-necked ravens (Corvus albicollis), described on the page Animals – Birds: Birds in Africa.
 (Photo copyright © by Kaj Halberg)

 A sullen face is seen in this rock near Fakot, Uttarakhand, India, and the peak resembles a pointed hood.
 (Photo copyright © by Kaj Halberg)